AlexanderAKM/MNIST-tutorials/README.md

 - Implementing uncertainty quantification in the advanced tutorial.
 - Implementing Tensorboard logging in the intermediate/advanced tutorial.
 - Implement model interpretability in the advanced tutorial.
+- Make python scripts that have similar functionality to the tutorials.